 Her advice to her younger self?
 Reach for your dreams, not forgetting to have some fun along the way

-Our Project Support Officer, Paula brings plenty of experience and passion to her role.
+Our Project Coordinator, Paula brings plenty of experience and passion to her role.
 After previously working at Lancashire Youth Offending Team in the learning and development department, Paula wanted to take her love for volunteering and working with young people to the next level.
 That’s when she found Ynot.

-Paula now deals with all things admin to make the projects that sit at the centre of our work happen.
+Paula now coordinates a lot of the projects Ynot run, from volunteer recruitment to delivering mental health awareness raising.
 She notes seeing how projects work and how young people interact with them for real as one of the greatest rewards of her role.

 Her advice to her younger self?
 Always aim to achieve the best you can.

 Jade is Ynot‘s Trailblazer Youth Homeless Support Worker and brings first hand experience to the role.
 Coming from a Youth Work background, as well as supporting families in crisis needing alternative accommodation, Jade fits into the role of supporting young people aged 14-25 who are at risk of or who

 Jade’s passion lies with young people and promoting/highlighting achievement through hard times and her role includes identifying young people’s strengths and needs and working with them on these in order to sustain their accommodation.
 Another part of the role is mediation with family and doing targeted work in schools.

 Her advice to her younger self?
 Hard times are gifts that you are given to help other people, use them wisely.

 David is Ynot Aspire’s Project Support Officer, undertaking general administrative duties, assisting in creating advertising campaigns and championing Ynot Aspire via social media.
 David has previously held positions in sales, however after doing some voluntary work within the local community decided he wanted to further his involvement and develop his understanding of the prominent issues faced by local young people.